 - Has not been updated for years/Abandoned softwarernOutdated user interface

-SpeedFan is a bit antiquated now as its latest version update was in 2015, so it may not endorse current or upcoming CPU platforms.
+SpeedFan is a bit obsolete now as its latest version update was in 2015, so it may not endorse current or upcoming CPU platforms.

 However, after testing it on a 10th generation Intel CPU and a 3rd gen Ryzen CPU, SpeedFan successfully reported temperature for all microprocessors.

-So, at this time, SpeedFan is still beneficial software for temperature monitoring.
-But, we still recommend using something a bit more contemporary to ensure that you get the right temperature reports.
+So, at this time, SpeedFan is still advantageous software for temperature monitoring.
+But, we still recommend using something a bit more modern to ensure that you get the right temperature reports.

 The Pros: